revolist/revogrid-docs/compare/dhtmlx-gantt-alternative.md

   },
   {
     title: 'Does RevoGrid support critical path, slack, and baselines?',
     description: 'Yes.
-RevoGantt calculates and highlights the critical path, projects total slack, and supports baseline snapshots with start, finish, duration, and progress variance.
+RevoGrid Gantt calculates and highlights the critical path, projects total slack, and supports baseline snapshots with start, finish, duration, and progress variance.
 A separate free-slack field is not currently implemented.', },
   {
     title: 'Does RevoGrid support resources and assignments?',